3L0C/mpvSockets-smpv/umpv/README.md

 [tridactly](https://github.com/tridactyl/tridactyl) you can easily open or add files to an instance of mpv attached to the umpv_socket.

-There are some other benefits as well that mostly come into play if you use the above mentioned bash scripts to interact with mpv via it's socket.
+There are some other benefits as well that mostly come into play if you use something similar to [these](https://github.com/johndovern/mpv-sockets) bash scripts to interact with mpv via it's socket.

 ## mpvSockets compatibility with original umpv
 This version of mpvSockets is not compatible with the original version of